-Why it’s awesome: Discovered in 1993, the Usgalimal Rock Carvings in one of western India’s most significant prehistoric sites.
+Why it’s awesome: Discovered in 1993 in South Goa, the Usgalimal Rock Carvings in one of western India’s most significant prehistoric sites.
 Some images were only discovered after the top layers of soil had been scraped away.
 Located close to the Kushavati River, the carvings date back some 20,000-30,000 years and are legacies left behind by some of the earliest human inhabitants of India.
 There are more than 100 unique engravings, including human-like forms, animals, and geometric patterns.
 The atmosphere is mysterious!

 Why it’s awesome: Goa has no fewer than nine rivers and more than 40 tributaries.
 With dense mangroves and lots of lush greenery combined with wildlife and various activities, the backwaters of Goa are a scenic and captivating place.
 The atmosphere is tranquil and visitors can catch glimpses of the laid-back local way of life.
 Cruising the backwaters is one of the top Goa vacation ideas for couples, and is also great for families, solo explorers, and groups of mates.
 There are sightseeing cruises that last for just a few hours through to longer backwater experiences.